Conrad I of Burgundy: Life

-He was the son of King Rudolph II, the first ruler over the united kingdom of Upper and Lower Burgundy since 933, and his consort Bertha, a daughter of Duke Burchard II of Swabia.
+A member of the Elder House of Welf, Conrad was the son of King Rudolph II, the first ruler over the united kingdom of Upper and Lower Burgundy since 933, and his consort Bertha, a daughter of Duke Burchard II of Swabia.
 Some sources call him Conrad III, since he was the third Conrad in his family: his great-grandfather was Duke Conrad II, whose father was Count Conrad I.

+Conrad succeeded his father as King of Burgundy in 937, with his future brother-in-law, the German king Otto I (later Holy Roman Emperor), exercising the regency during Conrad's minority reign.
+Under Otto's regency, Conrad began a close collaboration with the Germanic kings.
+Burgundy also gained a central role in Otto I's Italian policy due to the Great Saint Bernard Pass.
+Conrad extended Burgundy's control over important monasteries, including Lure Abbey, Payerne Priory, Romainmôtier Priory and Moutier-Grandval Abbey.

 According to the chronicler Ekkehard IV, in a story that is probably apocryphal, when Conrad learned that both the Magyars and the Saracens of Fraxinetum were marching against him, he sent envoys to both armies warning them of the other.
 The envoys offered Burgundian aid to each invader against the other and then informed them of the other's whereabouts.
 When the Magyars and Saracens met, the Burgundians held back and only attacked when the opposing forces were spent.
 In this way, both invading armies were destroyed and the captives sold into slavery.
+Conrad died on 19 October 993 and was buried at the Abbey of Saint-André-le-Bas, Vienne.

+Marriage and children

-He married firstly, Adelaide of Bellay.
+Conrad married firstly, Adelaide of Bellay.
 They were parents to at least one daughter: